welcome to DuchenneXchange- a positively charged Duchenne muscular dystrophy community.

 Gainesville, Florida, United States

-Glenn Walter is an Associate Professor in Physiology and Functional Genomics.
+Glenn Walter is a Professor in Physiology and Functional Genomics.
 Dr. Walter’s research expertise is in the area of noninvasive measurement of muscle plasticity and viral modification of gene expression in adult skeletal muscle.
 His research focus is on the development of both optical and magnetic resonance methods to monitor changes in both cardiac and skeletal muscle gene expression during disease progression in neuromuscular diseases and the potential of gene therapy to prevent myopathy and muscle wasting.

 Dr. Walter has developed noninvasive techniques to measure blood flow, muscle damage, mitochondrial function, and foreign gene expression in muscle.
 His research is funded by grants from the National Institutes of Health, National Science Foundation, the Howard Hughes Medical Institute, and the Muscular Dystrophy Association.

 Cardiac MRI Biomarkers for Duchenne Muscular DystrophyDuchenne muscular dystrophy (DMD) is a f...